 - Transvaginal Mesh – Thousands of women are suing a group of manufacturers, claiming this mesh product, which is used to prevent pelvic organ prolapse, caused damage such as organ perforation and erosion of mesh into vaginal tissue.
 The complications often require further surgery to correct.

 - Inferior Vena Cava (IVC) Filters – Manufactured by CR Bard, these filters are placed in the vena cava, a large vein that carries blood into the heart of a patient with deep vein thrombosis to prevent blood clots breaking off and traveling to the heart, the lungs or the brain.
 The filters can break up and migrate, perforating the vena cava, heart and lungs and causing respiratory problems, hemorrhage, or even death.

-- Mirena IUD – This birth control device manufactured by Bayer Healthcare is also prescribed for heavy menstrual bleeding.
+- Mirena IUD – This birth control device manufactured by Bayer Healthcare is prescribed for heavy menstrual bleeding.
 It can cause sepsis, uterine wall perforation, intestinal perforation and life-threatening ectopic pregnancies.
 Migration of the device may require surgery.